 The Board will meet at least three times per year, typically once in each of the fall (September to December), winter (January to April) and summer (May to August) terms during the academic year, or as needed and agreed upon by all members and other participating stakeholders.

-The Sprott Advisory Board provides the Dean of the Sprott School of Business with advice and support in the following three core areas:
+The Sprott Advisory Board provides the Dean of the Sprott School of Business with support, expertise, advice and connections in the following three core areas:

-- Advise on the overall strategy and direction of the School, particularly in terms of issues such as corporate research, corporate engagement in general and professional development education.
-This may also include advising with respect to: external image, identity and positioning of the School.
+- Advise on the overall strategy and direction of the School, particularly in terms of issues such as strategic direction, and market needs and opportunities.

-- To consider recommendations and offer advice on a broad range of issues relevant to the Business School’s work, including research activities, program and curriculum development, academic standards and faculty development.
+- Consider recommendations and offer advice on a broad range of issues relevant to the Business School’s work, including research activities, program and curriculum development, academic standards and faculty development.

 - Help establish and develop the School’s position, where appropriate and practical, within areas of professional practice that board members have experience.

-- To be champions of the School, building the Sprott brand locally, nationally and internationally by communicating key strategic messages, creating awareness for existing and new program initiatives, and showcasing both school and student achievements.
+- Champion the School, build the Sprott brand locally, nationally and internationally by communicating key strategic messages, create awareness for existing and new program initiatives, and showcase both school and student achievements.